ScryEngineering/scrygroup.com/content/blog-posts/2019-06-20/solve-problems-process-automation.md

 **The fix:** To eliminate as many bugs as possible before release, risk management and testing are key.

  Continuous Integration (CI) "is the process of automatically detecting, pulling, building" and testing units as source code is changed.
 CI identifies changes in source code repositories using several different methods and tests them to validate the code.
-Developers test the software continuously to ensure its quality and continuous deployment brings the end product to users.
+Developers test the software continuously to ensure its quality and continuous deployment brings the end product to users, shortening feedback loops substantially.
 A continuous delivery pipeline brings together all the different tasks involved in turning source code into software.
 The completion of one process kicks off another, and almost all parts of this pipeline should be automated, with people potentially interacting at specific points, such as testing for usability after a major update.

 Continuous Deployment (CD) brings the end product to users.
 A continuous delivery pipeline brings together all the different tasks involved in turning source code into software.
 The completion of one process kicks off another, and almost all parts of this pipeline should be automated, with people potentially interacting at specific points.